 I’ve had this cookie on my website for a while but it was an oldie; I love “hybrid” cookies and this one is my very best.
 It was definitely time to remake the post!

-I used to teach (FaCS which is home-ec, hence the blog’s name) and, therefore, had to learn a different curriculum writing program every two years and re-do everything.
+I used to teach (FaCS which is home-ec, hence the blog’s name) and, therefore, like every public school teacher, had to learn a different curriculum writing program every two years and re-do everything.
 It was super annoying.
 One year was “UBD”, or Understanding By Design.
 I loved the idea of “big ideas”, which was like the bottom line of every lesson.
 These big ideas would be listed on the board at the beginning of the class and revisited at the end.
 Here’s a big idea for today’s post.

 Every time brown sugar is listed as an ingredient, assume it was to be packed in a dry measuring cup.

 Also, every time it’s listed in MY recipes assume I’m calling for light brown sugar (dark just has more molasses and I will specify if using it).
 These cookies are DELICIOUS and they’re a “hybrid” because they’re a fantastic mix of chocolate chip and oatmeal raisin.
 Everyone’s happy!
 Seriously – these are one of my favorite cookies and one I’ve been making for awhile.
 Try them, you won’t be disappointed.

 Double Chocolate Cranberry Oat Cookies

 10 tbsp. unsalted butter, softened